 Write Detailed Grocery Lists (and don’t leave them on the kitchen counter)

 Never underestimate the power of using a grocery list.
-Planning meals and writing down precisely what you need from the store saves both time and money.
-The most difficult part is focusing on the list to only purchase what’s written down.
+Planning meals and writing down what you need from the store saves both time and money.
+It can be challenging to focusing only on purchasing what’s written down.
 There are all kinds of distractions in supermarkets–especially if you shop while you’re hungry (which I don’t recommend btw).
 However, if you can master this, you’ll definitely reap the financial benefits of planning out your trip when it comes to grocery shopping.

 Trade Clothes for Clothes